RadMon Monitoring Kits

 These kits are based on the ESP8266 which provide the microprocessor and the WiFi connectivity.
 It's likely that these are the first kits to use this architecture for Geiger counters.

 The kits connect directly to your GM tube and drive it with between 360 to 1000V.
 At a minimum they capture CPM, uSv/h and WiFi signal strength (RSSI) for transmission.
-They will also capture weather data if an optional sensor is used. (see below)
+They will also capture temperature, humidity, and barometric pressure if an optional BME280 sensor is used.

 A count and sleep cycle keeps power usage to a minimum.
 During the count cycle HV is supplied to the tube and events are counted.
 At the end of the cycle the kit connects to WiFi and sends its readings.

-Following the transmission, the GK-RadMon will enter sleep mode.
+Following the transmission, the RadMon will enter sleep mode.
 The power demand drops sharply.
-At the end of the sleep cycle the GK-RadMon wakes up and repeats the cycles.
+At the end of the sleep cycle the RadMon wakes up and repeats the cycles.

 Solar powered . . .

 With the addition of good solar cell, charger and battery, powering the RadMon only with solar power works quite well.
 With WiFi connectivity, this makes for a totally wireless platform.
-I have been running these on solar power for some time with very good results.
+I have been running these on solar power for severial years with very good results.
 The Build and User guides (linked below) provide the power budget and a solar powered example for each kit type.
-Please note however, that I can't guarantee everyone's results due to the various solar components that could be used.
+Please note however, that due to the various solar components that could be used, I can't guarantee results.